Accounts Receivable Financing

 Merchant Cash Advance: Product Overview

-• Rates: Factor Rates between 1.15% to 1.45%
+• Rates: Factor Rates between 1.15% to 1.48%

-• Credit Standards: All types considered from Poor to Excellent
+• Credit Standards: All credit considered.

 4. Business Cash Advance